laanp/Icarus_Mods_Separated/laanp-PetMover_Readme.md

 - Works in single player mode, as well as hosted multiplayer & dedicated server environments.
 - Mod is accessible in the player crafting menu, called "Pete's Pet Mover".
 - Place the mod in your quickbar and select it, then LMB to activate the menu.
-    - Specify beacon location in dropdown, then select your pets from the list to move, and click "Send Pets To Beacon"
+    - Specify beacon location in dropdown, then select your pets from the list to move, and click "Send Pets To Beacon" - this will also set the moved pets to a "Wander" state.
     - Can also select any number of your pets in the list and teleport them to your current location with the "Call Pets To You" button.
 - Solves the problem of pets being hung up on terrain when you need them back at the base.